![]() |

-Children & Resistance Training - Part 1Brendan Chaplin examines the statement: Is resistance training safe to use with children and adolescents?
-Fact or Fallacy: Children should not train with weights?
+Children & Resistance Training - Part 1Brendan Chaplin examines the statement: Is resistance training safe for children and adolescents?
+Fact or Fallacy: Children should not train with weights.
 There are a few questions to be answered in this debate which are:

-This article will answer the question of safety, the second article considers if they need it, and the third article looks at the benefits of resistance training.
+This article will answer the question of safety.
+The second article considers wether they need it, and the third article looks at the benefits of resistance training.

-A study conducted by Hamill (1994)[2] of the British Weight Lifting Association reported injury rates in various recreational sports per 100 participant-hours.
+A study by Hamill (1994)[2] of the British Weight Lifting Association reported injury rates in various recreational sports per 100 participant hours.
 The results are shown below:

-Both of these studies show that supervised weight training is safe for youngsters to engage in regularly in terms of immediate injuries, but what about the long-term effects of strength training with children?
+Both of these studies show that supervised weight training is safe for youngsters to engage in regularly regarding immediate injuries.
+However what about the long-term effects of strength training on children?

-Long-term effectsAn evidence-based review paper by Malina (2006)[3] concluded: Experimental training protocols with weights and resistance machines and with supervision and low instructor/participant ratios are relatively safe and do not negatively impact the growth and maturation of pre-and early-pubertal youth.
+Long-term effectsAn evidence-based review paper by Malina (2006)[3]concluded that experimental training protocols with weights and resistance machines, supervision, and low instructor/participant ratios are relatively safe and do not negatively impact the growth and maturation of pre- and early-pubertal youth.
 Washington et al. (2001)[4] state in their position stand on youth resistance training that:

 They also go on to say that:

-The RFU (rugby football Union) position stand also states that Strength training may enhance bone development in younger children (Mackelvie et al. 2002)[5].
-ConclusionSo in terms of safety, I think that addresses the question of strength training with youth populations.
+The RFU (Rugby Football Union) position stand also states that Strength training may enhance bone development in younger children (Mackelvie et al. 2002)[5].
+ConclusionSo, regarding safety, the question of strength training for youth populations is addressed.
 In summary:

 References